Food Programs and Community Resources

 NJ SNAP - New Jersey Supplemental Nutrition Assistance Program

 You may be eligible for help with the high cost of food through NJ SNAP.
 If you meet income eligibility requirements, you may receive assistance that will enable you to buy healthy food from many stores.
 Assistance is available to households of all descriptions, including families, couples without children, individuals, seniors, disabled persons, legal immigrants, and victims of family violence.
 Eligibility depends on several factors like income, household size, and resources.
 Learn more about NJ SNAP.
-Take a short screening to see if your family qualifies.
-Read the NJ SNAP brochure.
+Complete a short screening to see if your family qualifies.

 Provided through NJ SNAP, the Family First Card can be used to buy nutritious produce at participating farmers’ markets throughout the state.
-There may be others, but a listing of Farmers' Markets that accept NJ SNAP can be found here.
+Farmer Markets accept the Family First Card.

 Food for Women, Infants and Children through WIC

 New Jersey WIC services are available to families with low or no income as well as families experiencing unemployment, military deployment and other short-term family financial hardships.
-Learn about eligibility and application requirements here.
+Learn about eligibility and application requirements.

 The benefits and services available through this program go beyond the WIC checks you will receive to purchase nutritious food at the grocery store.
-If you are eligible, you will also receive:
+If you are eligible, you will also receive nutrition and breastfeeding education and support as well as referrals to free or low-cost health and social services.

 Food Programs for School Age Children

-Healthy food is available free or at low-cost to school children in some areas.
+Healthy food is available for free or at a low cost to school children in some areas.
 To find out if your school offers breakfast or lunch programs like this, contact your local school district and ask to speak with someone about nutrition programs that are available through the school.

 When school lets out for the summer a child's need for food does not go away.
 Summer Food Programs bridge the gap.
 Learn about Summer Food Programs for children.